What is Breast Reduction?

-A personal consultation in our exclusive Dallas office is the very first step to take if you are considering a breast reduction procedure.
+A personal consultation in our exclusive Dallas office is the very first step to take if you are considering the breast reduction procedure.

-During the consultation at Park Cities Plastic Surgery, Dr. David Liland will assess your physical and emotional health, discuss your expectations about breast reduction, and examine your breast.
+During the consultation at Park Cities Plastic Surgery, Dr. David Liland will assess physical and emotional health, discuss expectations regarding the breast reduction procedure, and examine the breasts.

-You will also be able to talk about the size and shape of you breasts, the placement of the nipples, incisions and risks involved in a breast reduction procedure.
+You will discuss the size and shape of the desired breasts, the placement of the nipples, the incisions, and the risks involved with the breast reduction procedure.

-In our Dallas clinic, Dr. David Liland will show you several pre and post-op pictures of breast reduction procedures.
+Dr. David Liland will show several pre and post-op pictures of breast reductions.

 Breast Reduction Surgery: The Procedure

 The breast reduction procedure is performed at Park Cities Plastic Surgery (outpatient facility).
 Dr. David Liland’s office is conveniently located on Oaklawn Avenue near downtown Dallas.
 Fully equipped with an AAAASF certified operating room, it stands out to be one of the most private and select plastic surgery offices in the Dallas area.
 The surgery can also be performed at the Texas Institute for Surgery (if covered by your health insurance).

 The approach used for breast reduction procedure depends not only on Dr. Liland’s preferences, but also on the look that one desires to achieve.